derekburgess/jaws/README.md

 # JAWS
 ![hehe](/assets/cover.jpg)

 JAWS is a Python based shell pipeline for analyzing the shape and activity of networks for the purpose of identifying outliers.
 It gathers and stores packets/osint in a graph database (Neo4j).
 It also provides a set of commands to transform and process packets into plots and reports using: K-means, DBSCAN, OpenAI, StarCoder2, and Llama3.
-It is indended to be run locally using open models, but is set to run using OpenAI by default for demos and easy of use.
+It is intended to run locally using open models, but is set to run using OpenAI by default for demos and easy of use.

 ## Setup